<em>Arabis</em>, corbeille d'argent: plant and care for

 Arabis ferdinandi coburgii Old Gold

-A species of silver basket with variegated foliage.
-Perfect as groundcover, on borders, in paving, atop a low wall or on a rocky bank.
+A silver-basket species with variegated foliage.
+Perfect as groundcover, for edging borders, in paving, on top of a low wall or on a stony bank.

 • Flowering time June, July